CharlieWoodhouse/Land_of_Despair/README.md

 ### Rounds
-(This is subject to change when implemented into the game)
+(This is subject to change after playtesting)

 Let N = round number